Summary for Decision-Makers

 3. Easy Maintenance and Continuous Updates

-Example: In finance, a real-time compliance dashboard can be updated overnight to meet new regulatory standards, with no manual updates required on user devices.
+Example: In finance, a real-time compliance dashboard can be updated centrally to reflect new regulatory requirements, without requiring manual updates on individual user devices.

 4. Enhanced Security and Compliance